Phoenix pay system: After rollout

 In February 2016, the first wave of the Phoenix pay system was launched to over 34 government departments, affecting 120,000 employees.
 The New York Times reported that when the "government switched to the new payroll system", "about 2,700 payroll clerks who were no longer supposed to be needed" were laid off.
 The Times said that the Canadian federal government "manages a payroll of 20 billion Canadian dollars a year, about $15 billion."

 By April 2016, CBC News reported that there were thousands of public servants experiencing Phoenix payroll problems with initial complaints about underpayments.
 The PSAC, a federal employee union, called for the Liberal government to delay the second phase of the Phoenix roll out.
 Despite this request, the federal government rolled out Phoenix to the remaining 67 departments on April 21, 2016, and decommissioned the old system.

 After the roll out, there were continued complaints about underpayments, over-payments, and non-payments.
-In June 2016, the government launched a satellite pay center in Gatineau in a response to the problems, with about 100 employees.
+In June 2016, the government launched a satellite pay centre in Gatineau in a response to the problems, with about 100 employees.
 On June 28, a dozen federal unions, including the Public Service Alliance of Canada (PSAC) launched a lawsuit in the Federal Court against the government trying to force on-time payments.
 Plaintiffs included 2,000 Parks Canada seasonal employees represented by the PSAC who had worked from April to June without pay.

 By July 2016, Marie Lemay, PSPC deputy minister, became "the face of the bungled Phoenix pay system" after the PSPC "first revealed that its Phoenix errors and delays had affected about 82,000 public servants."
 The NDP and Conservatives issued statements in July requesting updates on Phoenix pay problems and as a result the federal government called for a July 28, "emergency summer meeting of the House of Commons operations and estimates committee.
 In addition, the Auditor General, Michael Ferguson, was asked to investigate and report on Phoenix pay problems.
 At that time, it was estimated that the problems would be fixed by the end of October 2016, for an additional cost of $20 million, but by then there were still 20,000 outstanding cases.
 The government delayed its target for fixing the backlog to the end of 2016, a deadline that was also not met.